Najwa Karam: Hazi Helo ("I'm Lucky")

-Ma Hada La Hada (Nobody is for Anybody) and Maghroumeh (In Love)
+Ma Hada La Hada ("Nobody is for Anybody") and Maghroumeh ("In Love")

-After the sell-out world tour, Karam returned to Lebanon with new song ideas.
-She began working on her next studio album, entitled Ma Hada La Hada.
+Karam's next album was "Ma Hada La Hada".
 The tracks on the album differed from those of Karam's previous albums, with a more contemporary sound influenced by foreign beats and synthesized melodies.
-Three months before the album's official release, the song El Tahady was distributed to the Arabic radio stations.
-By the time of the album's release, the song's popularity had dwindled, and Ma Hada La Hadas relatively poor sales were attributed to this factor.
+The Arabic radio stations received the song "El Tahady" three months before the album's official release.
+By the time of the album's release, the song's popularity had dwindled and the relatively low sales of "Ma Hada La Hada" were attributed to this factor.
 However, the title track did become quite popular.
-It had harmonious musical arrangements which used the traditional Lebanese instrument, the Qanoun, along with other traditional instruments such as the violin and the accordion.
-These musical styles, along with an uplifting song topic and a powerful "mini-movie" video clip, made the song a huge hit.
+It had harmonious musical arrangements that used a traditional Lebanese instrument, the Qanoun, along with other traditional instruments such as the violin and the accordion.

-The 1998 release, Maghroumeh, marked Karam's "official" transition from purely traditional Lebanese artist to the blend of traditional and contemporary Arabic that she is famous for today.
-It had poetic Arabic lyrics sung with Karam's trademark power and authority; extensive use of Arabic instruments (tarabuka, mijwiz, mizmar, tabal, etc.) and contemporary ones; and a brand new look for the album cover.
-Maghroumeh was another success from Karam.
-The title track, "Maghroumeh" ("I Am in Love"), was shot as a video clip and was the biggest hit off the album, hitting number one on most radio stations in the region.
-Other hits were the feisty "Ghamza" ("The Wink") and the sad love song "Noqta al-Satr" ("Full Stop").
+The 1998 release, "Maghroumeh", marked Karam's transition from a purely traditional Lebanese artist to the blend of traditional and contemporary Arabic that she is known for today.
+It features poetic Arabic lyrics sung with Karam's power and extensive use of contemporary and Arabic instruments, such as the tarabuka, mijwiz, mizmar, and tabal.
+The title track, "Maghroumeh" ("I Am in Love"), was shot as a video clip and was the most popular song from the album.
+Other notable songs include "Ghamza" ("The Wink") and the love song "Noqta al-Satr" ("Full Stop").

-Rouh Rouhi (The soul of my soul)
+Rouh Rouhi ("The soul of my soul")

-The new year brought about several changes in Karam's career life.
-Her new album was set to be released in the summer, and her personal changes were showing in her new album Rouh Rouhi.
-It was similar to the Maghroumeh album but had some tweaks in the vocal and musical styles.
-The musical arrangements were heavily detailed and technical, and the lyrics were more poetic than all other Karam albums.
+Karam's next album, "Rouh Rouhi", was released in 1999.
 The tracks "Ariftu Albi La Meen" ("Do you know who my heart belongs to?"), "Atchana" ("Thirsty"), and the title track, "Rouh Rouhi" ("Soul of my Soul"), were the major hits off the album, the latter two being shot as music videos.
-Many other songs succeeded, like "Kif Bdawik" ("How Do I Treat You?)", and "Ma Borda Ghayrak" ("I Don't Want Anyone But You").
+Many other songs succeeded, including "Kif Bdawik" ("How Do I Treat You?)", and "Ma Borda Ghayrak" ("I Don't Want Anyone But You").